-In highly strategic board teams, all of the board members have an active role in the strategy area.
+All of the board members have an active role in the strategy area.
 In most cases, the CEO and executive team continue to drive the initial strategic options but astute CEOs and board chairs will ensure that all of the board members are heavily involved in assessing, challenging and debating the various strategic options.
 The days of boards carrying a non-exec board member with absolutely nothing to contribute strategically are fast diminishing.
 Progressive CEOs and board chairs also challenge the non-exec board members to bring their own strategic and left-field thinking to the table.
-This is where high-calibre independent non-execs with deep industry knowledge and expertise can bring unique value to the table.

-High-calibre non-execs with the firepower to enable strategic transformational thinking
+High-calibre non-executives

-In a modern organisation of any scale, the sheer demands on the CEO & executive team to deliver on monthly/quarterly commitments while dealing with the daily cut and thrust often means that CEOs find it very challenging to have the time to step back, have the bandwidth to deeply study the dynamic fastchanging market environment and fully understand the nature and scale of all the disruptive forces at play.
+In a modern organisation of any scale, the sheer demands on the CEO and executive team to deliver on monthly/quarterly commitments while dealing with the daily cut and thrust often means that CEOs find it very challenging to have the time to step back, have the bandwidth to deeply study the dynamic fastchanging market environment and fully understand the nature and scale of all the disruptive forces at play.
 In most cases they are simply too close to their business and in many cases too closely wedded to their current product/service portfolio and business model to be able to step back to undertake radical left-field thinking which could involve the slaying of some existing sacred cows as well as an organisation undertaking major strategic steps outside of their comfort zone (larger M&A opportunity than usual, new disruptive business model, shedding of legacy business unit, adoption of disruptive new technology etc.).
-This is where genuine high-calibre independent non-execs with deep industry knowledge and expertise can bring huge value to a board team and working closely with the CEO and exec team, help generate "big ambitious transformative thinking" around the board table.
-There are also cases where a board brings in experienced non-exec directors from outside of their industry sector to provide fresh disruptive thinking (a common example would be traditional sector company boards who have brought on a heavyweight technology expert to help them navigate the potential options of utilising Artificial Intelligence, big data etc.)